ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 ## Conclusion

 Async/await is a powerful tool that can help you write more effective code.
 It can seem a bit magical but at its core it is actually quite simple.
-Iteration, generators, and a clever application of fairly common syntax is all it bools down to.
+Iteration, generators, and a clever application of fairly common syntax is all it boils down to.

 I hope you found this article useful for improving your understanding of how async/await works and that it gave you a better understanding of how to use it in your own code.